faguccio/groupchatINF226/README.md

 The main [attack vectors](https://www.upguard.com/blog/attack-vector) taken in cosidaration for this application are:

 - Database query injection (*SQL injections*)
-    - I used prepared statments (for message content) and whitelisting (for username and id)
+    - I used prepared statments, so the queries are not done simply concatenating strings
 - Cross Site Sripting
-    - the message content is filtered and dangerous character are substituted
+    - When the server recieve messages, the content is filtered and dangerous character are substituted.
+It's therefore safe sending back retrieved content from the database.
 - Cross Site request forgery (Session Hijacking)
     - `flask_login` provide a `csrf_token` to protect against those attacks (and handles all the authorization part)
+- Inseccure redirection:
+    - The redirection links are checked to be on the same network as the server
 - Server Side request forgery
     - possible `routes` are defined, so the user cannot access unintended resources
 - Compromised Credentials
     - passwords are stored hashed and salted, so even if the database it's compromised credentials cannot be stolen
 - Weak Credential
-    - during registration, the user is rquired to provide strong enough keys
+    - during registration, the user is required to provide strong enough passwords.
+That lower gratly the possibility of password guessing.

+Also some other general extra touches:

+- username are whitelisted, therefore can be trusted.
+- for random number generation (useful for `flask.secret` and generating `salt` for hashes) `os.urandom` it's used, and it's considered very secure
+- for hashing, a wrapper of SHA3 256 it's used, which is considere highly secure

 ## What is the access control model?